findco-de/submit/README.md

-# submit
+# Submit Websites to findco.de
-Submit Websites to findco.de
+Use the "issues" Section to submit Websites to findco.de